FifthTry/resume/README.md

 # resume
-This `fpm package` contains the template for resume
+This `fastn package` contains the template for resume